Reporting Substantive Changes to SACSCOC

 Sr. Reviewer: Associate Vice President for Institutional Effectiveness

 Substantive change is a significant modification or expansion in the nature and scope of an accredited institution.
-Examples of potential substantive change include initiating courses or programs that represent a significant departure from those currently approved, establishing an additional location geographically apart from the main campus at which the institution offers at least 50% of a program, initiating joint degrees with another institution, closing a program, and changing the established mission of the Institution.
+Examples of potential substantive change include initiating courses or programs that represent a significant departure from those currently approved, establishing an additional location geographically apart from the main campus at which the institution offers at least 50 percent of a program, initiating joint degrees with another institution, closing a program, and changing the established mission of the institution.

-There are three different types of substantive change, including (1) substantive change requiring notification and approval prior to implementation, (2) substantive change requiring only notification prior to implementation, and (3) review and approval of teach-out plans when closing a program or institutional site.
-Reporting Substantive Changes to SACSCOC provides examples of different types of substantive change and the procedures used in meeting notification and/or approval requirements.
+There are three different types of substantive change: (1) substantive change requiring notification and approval prior to implementation; (2) substantive change requiring only notification prior to implementation; and (3) review and approval of teach-out plans when closing a program, site, branch campus, or institution.
+The Substantive Change for SACSCOS Accreditation Institutions Policy provides examples of different types of substantive change and the procedures used in meeting notification and approval requirements.

-Role of Provost and Vice President for Academic Affairs.
-Substantive changes are typically the result of activities in the Division of Academic Affairs, for which the Provost has oversight.
-All curriculum proposals must be submitted to the Provost’s office for approval and reporting, when necessary, to SACSCOC.
-See AA/PPS No. 02.01.10, Academic Programs: Additions, Changes, and Deletions, and AA/PPS No. 02.01.30, Distance Education Courses and Programs.
-The Associate Vice President for Academic Affairs adheres to the prescribed procedures and timeframe and provides appropriate documentation regarding substantive changes to SACSCOC.
+Role of Provost and Vice President for Academic Affairs – Substantive changes are typically the result of activities in the Division of Academic Affairs, for which the provost and vice president for Academic Affairs has oversight.
+All curriculum proposals must be submitted to the Office of the Provost and Vice President for Academic Affairs for approval and reporting, when necessary, to SACSCOC (see AA/PPS No. 02.01.10, Academic Programs: Additions, Changes, and Deletions, and AA/PPS No. 02.01.30, Distance Education Courses and Programs).
+The associate vice president for Academic Affairs adheres to the prescribed procedures and timeframe and provides appropriate documentation regarding substantive changes to SACSCOC.

-Role of Faculty and Academic Administrators.
-In order to ensure compliance, all faculty and administrators involved in making a curricular or organizational change should review this policy as well as other policies pursuant to the specific type of change (e.g., requesting new academic program, adding new courses, or adding online courses to an existing program).
+Role of Faculty and Academic Administrators – In order to ensure compliance, all faculty and administrators involved in making a curricular or organizational change should review this policy as well as other policies pursuant to the specific type of change (e.g., requesting new academic program, adding new courses, or adding online courses to an existing program).
+Faculty and administrators involved in making a curricular or organizational change are responsible for drafting appropriate notifications and other required documents (i.e., prospectus) following the Substantive Change for SACSCOS Accreditation Institutions Policy.

 REVIEWERS OF THIS PPS